sireum/virtual-reactor-hooks/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Virtual-reactor-hooks is an unofficial third-party distribution of [Reactor](https://projectreactor.io/) that extends reactor's feature set to also include suspending operator chains into virtual time.
+Virtual-reactor-hooks is an unofficial third-party distribution of [Reactor](https://projectreactor.io/) that supports virtual time scheduling in production.

 <!-- GETTING STARTED -->
 ## Getting Started